khan4019/angular-interview-questions/README.md

 2. Why angular uses url segment?
 3. How will you make angular app secure?
 4. how will you localize numbers currencies and dates?
-5. What is the best way to use translation in you app?
+5. What is the best way to use translation in your app?
-6. How will you setup different environment build differently for you app?
+6. How will you setup different environment build differently for your app?
 7. How will you use scss or css preprocessing with your application?
 8. How will you optimize image/svg in your angular app?
-9. How would you make sure an api call that needs to be called only once but with multiple conditions.
+9. How would you make sure an api call that needs to be called only once but with multiple conditions?
 Example: if you need to get some data in multiple routes but, once you get it, you can reuse it in the routes that needs it, therefor no need to make another call to your backend apis.
-10. If you need to respond to two different Observable/Subject with one callback function, how would you do it?(ex: if you need to change the url through route parameters and with prev/next buttons).
+10. If you need to respond to two different Observable/Subject with one callback function, how would you do it? (ex: if you need to change the url through route parameters and with prev/next buttons).